V-Shukla/Sequence/src/Sequence/README.md

 					if ((cardsLeft4Drawing==0))
 					if (winner == false)
 # Resolved - Defect 3 : When clicking on DrawCard, card buttons are not responding, paintAll keeps throwing null pointer exception - 01/12/2015
+# Resolved - Defect 7 : if players wait for entering name, it times out then player 2 is null after initial set up of player1 - 02/24/2015

 ??????
 Code for drawing on client side	??????
 Defect 4 : 14 cards for player 1
 Defect 5 : Player 2 Pick button small
-Defect 6 : cardsLeft4Drawing decreases when picked from discard pile Defect 7 : if players wait for entering name, it times out then player 2 is null after initial set up of player1
+Defect 6 : cardsLeft4Drawing decreases when picked from discard pile

 #**************** Improvement ******************************
 # Completed - Feature 1 : add window to middle -12/22/2014